TIBCOSoftware/bw6-plugin-maven/README.md

 Starting from scratch, go into Studio and Build a BW project and check 'Use Java configuration'..

+### Puts things where Studio expects them..
-This plugin is a Maven plugin only - there is no Studio plugin - **BW6 Studio will not be aware of maven, it will treat these as normal faceted projects**
+This plugin is a Maven plugin only - there is no Studio plugin - **BW6 Studio will not be aware of maven, it will treat these as normal BW6 projects**

-so you have to run maven externally or through a Maven run configuration in Eclipse..
+So you have to run maven externally or through a Maven run configuration in Eclipse..

 When you run 'mvn clean install' This plugin will:
 - sync the dependencies setup within each BW project pom.xml to the BW project lib folder